-Students seeking Excel training can usually find standalone courses at colleges, universities and adult education centers.
-Both non-credit and for-credit courses are available.
-This software is also often covered in undergraduate certificate and degree programs that teach productivity software.
+Students seeking Excel training can usually find standalone courses at colleges, universities, and adult education centers as non-credit and for-credit classes.
+The Excel program is also often covered in undergraduate certificate and degree courses that teach productivity software.
 Some certificate programs in Excel do exist and usually cover introductory through advanced topics.
-The latest version of the program is usually covered, although some schools offer coursework that focuses on a previous version.
+Depending on the institution offering the course, instructors may use different versions of Excel from different years.

 List of Courses

-In this advanced course, students learn how to automate information based on the skills they have developed in the two previous courses.
+In this advanced course students learn how to automate information based on the skills they have developed in the two previous courses.
 This course also provides information on how to combine multiple worksheets to handle larger, more complex sets of data.
-Additional coursework is spent on data analysis, importing (or exporting) data, and coordinating Excel documents with the Web.
+Additional coursework is spent on data analysis, importing or exporting data, and coordinating Excel documents with internet sources.
 This course may even give students skills to develop worksheets in XML (Extensible Markup Language).

 There are a variety of options for Excel training programs.
-These programs may be found at community colleges, at private training centers or as part of a continuing education course.
-There are also some employers, like temp agencies, that may offer Excel training to employees.
-Microsoft, the company that produces Excel software, also offers an exam to become a Microsoft Certified Application Specialist in Excel.
+These programs may be found at community colleges, private training centers, or as part of a continuing education course.
+There are also some employers, such as temp agencies, that offer Excel training to employees.
+Microsoft, the company that produces the Excel software, also offers an exam to become a Microsoft Certified Application Specialist in Excel.

-Excel training courses are typically offered in a 1-day format.
-Training can last anywhere from a 1-hour basic introduction to a full 8-hour day of training.
-Excel training programs may be broken down into different levels from beginner to advanced as well as different topics of study.
+Excel training courses are typically offered in a one-day format.
+Training can last anywhere from a one-hour basic introduction to a full eight-hour day of training.
+Excel training programs may be broken down into different levels from beginner to advanced, as well as according to different topics of study.
 As mentioned in the course list, students may learn anything from how to create tables and formulas to how to input data and share files.

 Excel training programs are also offered in conjunction with the various systems and versions available.
-For example, a student may take an Excel for beginners class based on Excel 2000.
-Another student may take a similar course based on the Excel 2009 version.
+For example, a student may take an Excel for beginners class based on Excel 2000, and another student may take a similar course based on the Excel 2009 version.
 Each version of Excel has minor differences in how the programs operate and compute data.